ElanMedoff/use-search-param/README.md

 ---

-You can also "build" the hook yourself to implicitly pass `sanitized` and `onError` options to every instance of `useSearchParam`:
+You can also "build" the hook yourself to implicitly pass `sanitize` and `onError` options to every instance of `useSearchParam`:

 ```tsx
 import { buildUseSearchParam } from "use-search-param";